rooch-network/rooch/CONTRIBUTING.md

 ## Create a new pull request

-When you have completed the modification, submitted the changes and pushed them to the remote repository, you can usually see a `Pull Request` button on the GitHub page, just click and fill in the corresponding information.
+When you have completed the modification, submitted and pushed the changes to the remote repository, you can usually see a `Compare & pull request` pop-up button on the GitHub page, just click and fill in the corresponding information.

+The content is usually filled in automatically.
+If you feel that the title or the content description of this PR is not accurate enough, you can continue to modify it.

+After the modification is complete, click the `Create pull request` button below, and your PR will appear on Rooch's `Pull requests` page.

 ## Submitting new issues